iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

   > #f

 The reason macroexpand produces the exact same output is because evaluating false returns false, no matter how many times we do it.
-We say #false is a value that evaluates to itself.
+We say false is a value that evaluates to itself.

 An alternative for advanced programmers is to find a way to return a quoted list, so that the macro evaluation pass gives us the list we want (rather than a call to a function).
 This requires rather more involved Lisp programming, so it will not be explained here, but is included for the experienced or curious.
-(See a Lisp reference on "backquoting" for an explanation)
+(See a Lisp reference on "backquoting" for an explanation.)

 .. code:: scheme